 The equity in earnings (losses) of unconsolidated affiliate represents our 34.3% share of CTSH's net earnings (losses) for the periods from March 1997 through August 1998, at which time the share exchange with CTSH's shareholders was completed.
 For the eight months ended August 31, 1998, after making appropriate adjustments to CTSH's results of operations for such period to conform to generally accepted accounting principles of the United States, CTSH had net revenues, operating income, interest expense (including amortization of deferred financing costs) and net income of \$97.2 million, \$18.6 million, \$13.4 million and \$6.0 million, respectively.
-Included in CTSH's results of operations for such period are non-cash compensation charges for approximately \$3.8 million related to the issuance of stock options to certain members of CTSH's management.
+Included in CTSH's results of operations for approximately \$3.8 million related to the issuance of stock options to certain members of CTSH's management.